-- Too much of sugary stuff such as desserts and sweetened beverages
+- Too much of sugary food such as desserts and sweetened beverages

 Maintaining a healthy diet during early pregnancy involves getting the right balance of vitamins, minerals, and other nutrients.
 You can ensure this by:

-- Choosing healthy food options such as salads, soups, fruits, and steamed veggies whenever you feel like hungry in between meals or at snack time instead of quick solutions like packaged products.
+- Choose healthy food options such as salads, soups, fruits, and steamed veggies whenever you feel hungry in between meals or at snack time, instead of quick solutions like packaged products.

-- Drinking lots of water and other fluids to stay hydrated
+- Drink lots of water and other fluids to stay hydrated

-- Not forgetting to take your prenatal vitamins and folic acid supplements daily.
+- Don’t forget to take your prenatal vitamins and folic acid supplements every day.

-- Avoiding alcohol and cutting down on caffeine
+- Avoid alcohol and cut down caffeine intake.

-- Staying active and exercising moderately depending on your health conditions
+- Stay active and exercise moderately, depending on your health conditions

-- Not missing any doctor appointments or scheduled checkups.
+- Don’t miss any doctor appointments or scheduled checkups.

 The first trimester is crucial for many reasons.
-This is the period when there is highest amount of risk of miscarriage and birth defects originating.
+This is the period when the risk of miscarriage and birth defects are the highest.
 This is also the time when your baby’s vital organs start developing and need the right type of nutrition.
-So, focusing on what you eat and by staying active during the pregnancy and especially the first three months, you can ensure your baby has a healthy life right into adulthood.
+So, focusing on what you eat and staying active during pregnancy, especially during the first three months, ensures your baby is as healthy as possible.